tariktunc/FreeCodeCamp-Projects/Front End Development Libraries/README.md

 - **Technologies:** HTML, Sass, React, Redux
 - **Features:** A timer application suitable for the Pomodoro technique, allowing users to set work and break times, counting down the time and notifying when the time is up.

-## Setup and Use

-To run the projects locally:

-1. Navigate to the respective project folder.
-2. Install dependencies by running `npm install`.
-3. Start the application by running `npm start`.

 ## Contributing

 The projects are open source and contributions are welcome.
 If you wish to contribute, please fork the project, make your changes, and submit a pull request.